sciai-lab/CST/README.md

 # Central Spanning Tree

 This repository includes the code of the experiments conducted in the paper "The Central Spanning Tree" by Enrique Fita Sanmartin, Christoph Schnörr and Fred A. Hamprecht.
-The paper is available at
+The paper is available [here](https://arxiv.org/pdf/2404.06447.pdf).

 ## Usage
 The code is written in Python 3.8.
 To install the required packages, run the following command: